Published on 2020-10-25. Modified on 2021-07-20.

 However, there is a big difference in how secure the operating system is.
 There is also a difference in what type of file system is supported, how much you can tune and fiddle with the operating system, whether the operating system (in the case of a Linux distribution) comes with a preset desktop environment or you install one yourself, how good the package manager is at solving dependency issues, whether you need a proprietary graphics driver, or you can manage with an open source version, etc.

-In any case, I do not recommend any Linux distribution that "holds your hand" too much because you'll learn nothing and gain no control over your system.
+In any case, I do not recommend a Linux distribution that "holds your hand" too much because you'll learn nothing and gain no control over your system.

 Take a look at my article Some of the great GNU/Linux distributions.